 Strawberries Australia represent the biosecurity interests of strawberry producers and the industry.

-In 2013–14, strawberry production was valued at $209 million (LVP).
-Strawberries are grown in all states of Australia by an estimated 500 growers concentrated in the Sunshine Coast area of Queensland, the Yarra Valley and the Mornington Peninsula in Victoria, Wannaroo and Albany in WA, the Adelaide Hills in SA and Launceston in Tasmania.
+Strawberries are grown in all states of Australia (except the ACT and NT) by an estimated 500 growers.
+Production is concentrated in the Sunshine Coast area of Queensland, and the Yarra Valley and the Mornington Peninsula in Victoria, with other production areas in Wannaroo, Bullsbrook and Albany in WA, the Adelaide Hills in SA, and Tasmania.

 Strawberry (Fragaria sp.) flowers are hermaphrodite.
 They have five white petals, a ring of 20–25 yellow anthers and 50–200 stigma and ovules.
 The flowers produce nectar at the base of the stamens.
 The flowers are self-fertile and they can pollinate themselves.
 However, the stigmas are usually viable before the anthers liberate pollen, which increases the chance of cross pollination happening with pollen from a neighbouring plant.
 When the anthers dehisce, some of the pollen is forcefully ejected from the anther so that it lands on the stigma of the same flower.
 Pollen is shed for 1–3 days.
 The stigmas are receptive for seven to 10 days after opening.